BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 ---
-title: Title
+title: How To Use Obsidian To Write Astro Markdown Content
-description: Description.
+description: How to use Obsidian to write Astro markdown content in a simple and intuitive way using GitHub submodules.
 emoji: 🖋️
-pubDate: 2025-02-13T21:04:11Z
+pubDate: 2025-02-14T17:28:59Z
-lastUpdate: 2025-02-13T21:04:11Z
+lastUpdate: 2025-02-14T17:28:59Z
 tags:
   - astro
   - obsidian
   - blog
 ---

 My blog uses markdown files.
 I love using Obsidian to write markdown.
-So how do I (and you) easily write markdown based blog posts for framework such as Astro using Obsidian?
+So how do I (and you) easily write markdown based blog posts for frameworks such as Astro using Obsidian?

 Since my website uses Astro I will mention Astro, but this approach works just as well for other static site generators that use markdown like Hugo, Jekyll, Eleventy, Next.js and more.